KanstantsinHileuski/phishcatch/docs/local-development.md

 ```

 ## Run
-To start the application: -for frontend
+To start the application for frontend
 ```shell
 cd extension
 npm run watch

 ```

-To start the application: -for backend
+To start the application for backend
 ```
 click run and debug button from vscode toolbar launch.json file is created with corresponding cwd setup